direktspeed/es-NetworkCluster/README.md

 yes its a distributedMessageBus this can be used with JSON Data or Grpc or HTTP2 WebRTC

 Its also the basic building block of a service mesh or a network mesh

+the limits? a broker can handle x connections including the connections to other brokers next scaling option is sharding to unlimited.this is what for example couchbase, and kafka do.